What Is The Best Airpoints Credit Card?

 As you can see, the American Express Airpoints Platinum is definitely the most profitable card to have once you hit the breakeven point.
 That’s because it has the best earn rate.
 Once you have made back your annual fee, it will earn you Airpoints faster than any other card and the gap only widens as your spending rises (some cards might earn you Airpoints faster in special situations or retailers, but for everyday spending, the AMEX Platinum is number one).

-Another thing to note is all platinum cards make a loss at the $10,000 level of spending.
-That means if you plan on spending less than $10,00 on your card each year, do not get a platinum card.
+That means if you plan on spending less than $10,000 on your card each year, do not get a platinum card.
 You will be losing money.
-Stick to one of the low level cards, preferably the American Express basic card, because it’s free (you can’t lose money on a free card!)
+Stick to one of the low level cards, preferably the American Express basic card, because it has no annual fee.

 Now before we decide which card is best overall, there’s something else we need to talk about first: perks!